l3uddz/traktarr/README.md

 `api_key` - Sonarr's API Key.

+`language` - Language Profile that TV shows are assigned to.
+Only applies to Sonarr v3.

-`profile` - Profile that TV shows are assigned to.
+`quality` - Quality Profile that TV shows are assigned to.

 `root_folder` - Root folder for TV shows.